ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

 ### Run the Starter Application

-1. Go to the `Toolbox` and explain, that there is a **Starter** application developer or SRE may use to test producing  and consuming events.
+1. Go to the `Toolbox` and explain, that there is a **Starter** application, developer or SRE may use to test producing  and consuming events.
 You may have already downloaded this application.
 It will take time to do it during any live demonstration, so better to be prepared.
-Also we have packaged a [docker image](https://quay.io/repository/ibmcase/es-demo), for you.
+Also we have packaged a [docker image](https://quay.io/repository/ibmcase/es-demo), for you, so it can be easy to deploy it in OpenShift or run locally without any java dependencies.
 The starter application runs on your local laptop and is remote connected to the Event Streams cluster via a OCP route:

     ![](./images/toolbox-starter-app.png)

-   * Download `es-cert.p12` and `kafka.properties` from the toolbox > Generate properties:
+   * Download `truststore.p12` and `kafka.properties` from the toolbox > Generate properties:

     ![](./images/download-properties.png)